 - Once you get your camper moved in, try to leave as soon as possible so your camper can start making new friends and get involved with activities. - Keep upbeat when you say goodbye.
-Save your tears until you get to the car where your camper won't see you. - Be aware that your camper's counselors will engage the campers in singing songs and playing games as soon as you leave. - You can stay connected to your camper by bringing them mail and sending e-mails while they are at camp. - You will have access to a secured site (SmuqMuq)with photos from all the sessions at camp at the end of each week. - You are always welcome to call or e-mail to check in on your camper.
+Save your tears until you get to the car where your camper won't see you. - Be aware that your camper's counselors will engage the campers in singing songs and playing games as soon as you leave. - You can stay connected to your camper by sending mail ahead of time or by bringing them mail or sending e-mails while they are at camp. - You will have access to a secured site with photos from all the sessions at camp at the end of each week. - You are always welcome to call or e-mail to check in on your camper.